rank-coder/khipro-m17n/README.md

 # khipro-m17n
 An m17n version of khipro.
 To get better prediction &amp; suggestion.
+There is another version of Khipro forked from Avro keyboard: https://github.com/rank-coder/ibus-khipro
 # Documentation
 *For English please scroll down.*
 ## পরিচিতি